yeokm1/graphics-gremlin-hdmi/README.md

 |-- isa-video: Kicad Design files
 |-- verilog: Updated Verilog code to support HDMI
 |-- vga_display_status: Vivado project to process ICE40 FPGA output to DVI transmiter that runs on my Mimas A7 FPGA board.
+|-- 3d-bracket: Step and STL file for a 3D-printable bracket
 ```

 ## Verilog Toolchain